Haivision/srt/docs/dev/receiver-buffer.md

 containing the data in their desired order, split into packets the way they were received.

-Every cell of the container represents a sequenc number of the packet; there's the `m_iStartSeqNo` field that defines the sequence number of the first cell, and all others follow the sequence.
+Every cell of the container represents a sequence number of the packet; there's the `m_iStartSeqNo` field that defines the sequence number of the first cell, and all others follow the sequence.
 Incoming packets then get their cell index basing on their sequence number; if the number is outside of the range of sequences that